devsutd/journey-builder-activity-template/README.md

 * Node.js (if you'd like to test locally)
 * A Marketing Cloud Account with Journey Builder
 * A publicly accessible web server (this template was built using a free [Heroku](https://heroku.com) account with SSL support
-* An [App Center](https://appcenter-auth.s1.marketingcloudapps.com) account (you'll need to register if you don't have an account already)

 ### Getting Started